TMJones/element/examples/docs/en-US/alert.md

 ### With icon and description

-::: demo At last, this is an example with both icon and description.
+::: demo At last, this is an example with both icon and a description.

 ```html
 <template>